Blogging is HARD. Seriously. But these are the best blog resources and tools for you to use, many of which are free!

 - Get your first Book of the Month book for $5

-- Get 60 days of Scribd (ebooks and audio books) for free
+- Get 60 days of Everand (ebooks and audio books) for free

-Although I am new to it, my research has shown the the average rate you may earn with Monumetric is $5 to $15 per every 1,000 page views (approximately $50 to $150 for every 10,000 page views per month).
+I don’t totally recall what I earned with Monumetric, but my research shows that $5 to $15 per every 1,000 page views (approximately $50 to $150 for every 10,000 page views per month) was fairly standard.

 When it comes to marketing my blog, I’m all about quick and easy.
-I already have a full time job besides blogging!
 Below are some of my best blog resources and tools to “set it and forget it” ways to market your blog and/or Instagram.

 If This Then That (IFTTT)